NII restructuring helps all creditors, even objectors - adviser

-NEW YORK (Reuters) - A financial adviser to NII Holdings’ creditors on Thursday testified the bankrupt wireless operator’s $4.35 billion restructuring plan is good for all creditors including those who oppose it.
+NEW YORK, June 11 (Reuters) - A financial adviser to NII Holdings’ creditors on Thursday testified the bankrupt wireless operator’s $4.35 billion restructuring plan is good for all creditors including those who oppose it.

 Andrew Scruton of FTI Consulting took the stand in the fifth day of a trial over a plan by NII, which operates the Nextel brand in Brazil, to hand control of the company to Aurelius Capital Management and other holders of $4.35 billion in debt.